UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/deaths.md

 ﻿People who died more than 28 days after their first positive test are not included, whether or not COVID-19 was the cause of death.
 People who died within 28 days of a positive test are included: the actual cause of death may not be COVID-19 in all cases.
 People who died from COVID-19 but had not been tested or had not tested positive are not included.

-Deaths based on death certificate information are also available on the website - these give a more complete picture of deaths from COVID-19 but are subject to a lag in reporting of at least 11 days.

 Death data can be presented by when death occurred (date of death) or when the death was reported (date reported) and the availability of each of these time series varies by area:

 * Deaths by date of death - each death is assigned to the date that the person died irrespective of how long it took for the death to be reported.
 Previously reported data are therefore continually updated